steveiliop56/tinyauth-docs/docs/reference/cli.md

 ./tinyauth user create --interactive
 ```

-This will launch an interactive TUI where you can provide an username and a password and it will generate the `email:hash` format required by the app.
+This will launch an interactive TUI where you can provide an username and a password and it will generate the `username:hash` format required by the app.
 It can also auto format it for docker, if you would like to use it within a docker compose file.
 Apart from the interactive mode you can also create a user with flags like so:

 ```sh
 ./tinyauth user create --username user@example.com --password password